U.S. says Biden-Xi call expected to cover Taiwan tension, Ukraine | Politics

 - United States

-U.S. President Joe Biden and China's leader Xi Jinping are expected to talk on Thursday, a source familiar with the planning said, amid new tensions over Taiwan and Russia's invasion of Ukraine.
-White House national security spokesperson John Kirby told reporters on Tuesday that managing economic competition between the two countries would also be a focus of the call.
+U.S. President Joe Biden and his Chinese counterpart Xi Jinping are expected to talk on Thursday, a source familiar with the planning said, with Taiwan and Russia's invasion of Ukraine expected to be key agenda items.

-The administration has been debating whether to lift some tariffs on Chinese goods as a way to boost the U.S. economy, but Kirby said a decision was not expected ahead of the call.
-The call comes as the U.S. Congress considers legislation known as the CHIPs act to provide about $52 billion in subsidies for the U.S. semiconductor industry, as well as an investment tax credit for chip plants estimated to be worth $24 billion, which Biden has urged as crucial for competing with China economically.

-Biden referred to the planned call with Xi during virtual remarks urging passage of the legislation on Monday, telling reporters: "That's my expectation, but I'll let you know when that gets set up."
-The Senate is expected to vote on the final passage in the coming days and the U.S. House could follow suit as soon as later this week.

-'PROVOCATIONS' The prospect of Pelosi's trip is only one in a long list of disagreements plaguing frayed U.S.-China relations.
+'PROVOCATIONS' The prospect of Pelosi's trip is only one in a long list of disagreements that have frayed U.S.-China relations.

 Earlier on Tuesday, senior U.S. officials accused China of increased "provocations" against rival territorial claimants in the South China Sea and said "aggressive and irresponsible behavior" by Chinese ships and aircraft meant it was only a matter of time before a major incident or accident.
 A trip to Taiwan by Pelosi would be the first by a House speaker to the island since 1997, and China has said it is prepared to take strong measures in response.